ncatlab/nlab-content/pages/2445.md

 ## Spinors

-For nondegenerate quadratic forms on real vector spaces, spinors are distinguished linear representations of [[Spin group]]s that are not pulled back from the corresponding special orthogonal groups.
+For nondegenerate [[quadratic forms]] on real vector spaces, [[spinors]]/[[spin representations]] are distinguished linear representations of [[Spin groups]] that are not pulled back from the corresponding special orthogonal groups.
 In other words, the central element $-1$ acts nontrivially.
 They can be realized as restrictions of representations of the even parts of Clifford algebras.
 Since even parts of Clifford algebras are (up to complexification) the sum of one or two matrix rings, their representation theory is quite simple.

 The specific nature of spinor representations possible depends on the signature of the vector space modulo 8.
 This is a manifestation of Bott periodicity.
 One always has a Dirac spinor - the fundamental (spin) representation of the complexified Clifford algebra.
 In even dimensions, this splits into two Weyl spinors (called half-spin representations).
 One may also have real representations called Majorana spinors, and these may decompose into Majorana-Weyl spinors.